celestiaorg/celestia-specs/specs/data_structures.md

 ## Namespace Merkle Tree

 [Shares](#share) in LazyLedger are associated with a provided _namespace ID_.
 The Namespace Merkle Tree (NMT) is a variation of the [Merkle Interval Tree](https://eprint.iacr.org/2018/642), which is itself an extension of the [Merkle Sum Tree](https://bitcointalk.org/index.php?topic=845978.0).
-It allows for compact proofs around the inclusion of exclusion of shares with particular namespace IDs.
+It allows for compact proofs around the inclusion or exclusion of shares with particular namespace IDs.

 The base case (an empty tree) is defined as:
 ```C++